kurt-hectic/wis2_mon_poc/README.md

 ### Database
 An Aurora MySQL database is used to store processed data and make it available to downstram analytics tools.
 Each processing pipeline has its own table(s) into which data is inserted.
 A periodic Lambda job empties the database of records older than a set number of days.

+## Error & Exception handling
+ * System downtime: Usage of MQTT QoS flags provides some safeguards against system downtime, provided Globlal Brokers allocate enough memory to buffering.
+ * Global Broker error: Since the system subscribes to all Global Brokers messages will be received from other Global Brokers.
+ * Global Cache downtime: Kinesis Data Streams keep records in the stream until all records have been sucesfully acknowledged.
+The Lambda processing funtion will return an error if data cannot be downloaded and retry until the maximum lifetime of a record in a Kinesis stream (24h)
+ * Database insertion errors: SQS keep records in the queue unless processing has been acknowledged, and have Dead Letter Queues to route errouneous data to.
+SQL transactions make sure data has been written to the database before removing data from SQS queue.

-## Development platform
+## Development platform (CDK)
-The Amazon Cloud Development Toolkit (CdK) is used to represent the required infrastructure as code and to deploy an instance of the system.
-SSL certificates used to authenticate IoT Things are created locally with OpenSSL, because they cannot be generated by CdK.
-They are however managed and unloaded to AWS using CdK.
+The Amazon Cloud Development Toolkit (CDK) is used to represent the required infrastructure as code and to deploy an instance of the system.
+SSL certificates used to authenticate IoT Things are created locally with OpenSSL, because they cannot be generated by CDK.
+They are however managed and unloaded to AWS using CDK.
 To manage the database schema are CdK plugin called resource-initializer is used, which creates or updates the database schema based on a schema file.
 Due to the size of the database, other approaches to schema management need to be used once the system is in operation and has accumulated more than a couple of million rows.

 ## future extensions
  * shared subscription for bridge: MQTT shared subscriptions could be used to increase the reliablily of the bridge component.
 For example, the bride could be deployed in multiple availability zones or accounts.
  * auto-scaling of bridge.
 ECS Fargate could dynamically scale the number of bridge containers.
 In conjunction with MQTT shared-connections this would allow to dynamicall respond to message increase that goes beyond what a static number of nodes can process.
+ * more structured approach to internal error handling for recoverable and non-recoverable errors

 ## discussion
  * Use of IoT Code / MQTT in the system.
 The ability to source messages from a central broker is nice, but adds significant cost.
 It is probably better to route data directly into Kinesis Data Streams from the bridges.
 This removes a costly component at the expense of slighly increased complexity in the bridge logic, which would have to take the decision into which Kinesis stream a message should be routed.